briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

     `vim` since it is nearly drop-in compatible but has sensible defaults.
 * [`tmux`]
-  * Having a terminal multiplexer allows you to have a scrollback buffer in the Linux console[^1] which is useful before you get a graphical environment set up.
+  * Having a terminal multiplexer allows you to have a scrollback buffer in the Linux console[^console] which is useful before you get a graphical environment set up.
 It also lets you open multiple terminals and copy/paste between them.
 * [`fish`]
-  * Though chances are you are already familiar with `bash`, `fish` is a nice shell that includes advance features (syntax highlighting, auto-complete[^4]) without requiring any configuration.
+  * Though chances are you are already familiar with `bash`, `fish` is a nice shell that includes advance features (syntax highlighting, auto-complete[^fish]) without requiring any configuration.
 However, it is not POSIX compliant so scripts that don't have a [shebang] are likely to break.
 If you want something closer to `bash`, [`zsh`] is a good choice, but it requires a bit of configuration before it gets to the same level as `fish`.

 [`btrfs-progs`]: https://wiki.archlinux.org/title/btrfs#Preparation
 [`neovim`]: https://wiki.archlinux.org/title/Neovim